MVP to 2.0: Redesigning the Inbox to stop missing leads

 One inbox, one source of truth

 Previously, new interactions landed in different sections depending on interaction type.
-In the new model, every interaction enters the same place — Active.
+In the new model, every interaction goes to the same place — Active.
 This created a single, predictable source of truth and removed the ambiguity that made interactions feel “lost.”

 Removing auto-timeout and the tradeoff